AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-53378-swift-checkout-for-users-with-extensive-address-books.md

 <u>Expected results</u>:

-Customer address count should have no impact on response time.
+Customer address count has no impact on the response time.

 <u>Actual results</u>: